suryajeetlondhe/flutter_interview_questions/README.md

 ✔ Use Flexible when the widget should take only as much space as it needs. 🚀

 ---

-20) What is Fat Arrow Notation in Dart?
+20.What is Fat Arrow Notation in Dart?
+---
-    The fat arrow (=>) notation in Dart is a shorthand way to write functions that have a single expression.
+The fat arrow (=>) notation in Dart is a shorthand way to write functions that have a single
+    expression.
 Instead of using curly braces {} and return, we can use => to make the function concise.

 Fat arrow notation (=>) is a shorthand for writing single-expression functions in Dart.
 It makes the code more concise and readable.

 🔹 Why Use Fat Arrow Notation?
 1️⃣ Code Simplicity: Reduces boilerplate code and makes functions easier to read.
 2️⃣ Performance: Works the same as regular functions but is syntactically shorter.
 3️⃣ Best for Single Expressions: Works only when the function has a single return statement or expression.

 🔹 Difference Between Normal and Fat Arrow Functions
 ✅ Without Fat Arrow (Traditional Function)